cloudandheat/ch-k8s-lbaas/docs/agent/environments/debian.md

 - nftables and keepalived installed
 - Network interface where load-balancer IP-addresses will be configured by keepalived
 - L3-connection to the k8s-cluster
+    - For example by establishing BGP peerings with the kubernetes nodes

 ### Prepare nftables config